2019 Norfolk State Spartans football team

 The 2019 Norfolk State Spartans football team represented Norfolk State University in the 2019 NCAA Division I FCS football season.
 They were led by fourth-year head coach Latrell Scott and played their home games at William "Dick" Price Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 5–7, 4–4 in MEAC play to finish in fifth place.

-Previous season

-The Spartans finished the 2018 season 4–7, 2–5 in MEAC play to finish in a tie for eighth place.

 Preseason

 MEAC poll

 In the MEAC preseason poll released on July 26, 2019, the Spartans were predicted to finish in seventh place.

 Preseason All–MEAC teams

 The Spartans had six players selected to the preseason all-MEAC teams.